LuZhang-lucky/Media_Text_Analysis/README.md

 The initial version of the project was completed under tight time constraints, so the first version was raw, with a small corpus and limited depth.

-During the summer of 2025, I revisited the project with more time to study and apply methods from the learning material *Introduction to Cultural Analytics and Python*(Designed by Melanie Walsh)（https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html）.
-I expanded the corpus and reworked the analysis, producing this **2.0 version** with a more structured workflow, larger dataset, and improved insights.
+During the summer of 2025, I revisited the project with more time to study and apply methods from the learning material.
+I expanded the corpus and reworked the analysis, producing this new version with a more structured workflow, larger dataset, and improved insights.

 ## 📁 Project Structure